Nashaath/test/docs/learn/concepts.md

 Following are the connectors you can use to interact with generic protocol-based APIs:

- - HTTP: Allows your application to interact with the HTTP API and communicate with an external endpoint via the HTTP protocol.
+ - **HTTP**: Allows your application to interact with the HTTP API and communicate with an external endpoint via the HTTP protocol.
- - SMTP: Allows your application to send emails via the SMTP protocol.
+ - **SMTP**: Allows your application to send emails via the SMTP protocol.
- - POP3: Allows your application to receive emails from a POP3 email server.
+ - **POP3**: Allows your application to receive emails from a POP3 email server.
- - IMAP: Allows your application to receive emails from any email server that supports the IMAP protocol.
+ - **IMAP**: Allows your application to receive emails from any email server that supports the IMAP protocol.

 Following are the connectors you can use to interact with application specific APIs:

- - GitHub: Allows your application to interact with the GitHub API and  perform required operations.
+ - **GitHub**: Allows your application to interact with the GitHub API and  perform required operations.
- - Gmail: Allows your application to interact with the Gmail API and perform operations such as creating, modifying, and sending emails.
+ - **Gmail**: Allows your application to interact with the Gmail API and perform operations such as creating, modifying, and sending emails.
- - Google Calendar: Allows your application to interact with the Google Calendar API and perform required operations.
+ - **Google Calendar**: Allows your application to interact with the Google Calendar API and perform required operations.
- - Google Sheets: Allows your application to interact with the Google Sheets API and perform operations such as creating and listing spreadsheets.
+ - **Google Sheets**: Allows your application to interact with the Google Sheets API and perform operations such as creating and listing spreadsheets.
- - Twilio: Allows your application to interact with the Twilio API and perform operations such as sending messages, WhatsApp messages, and making voice calls.
+ - **Twilio**: Allows your application to interact with the Twilio API and perform operations such as sending messages, WhatsApp messages, and making voice calls.

 ## Basic concepts